 Study & Development

 The Study & Development Program (S&D) is a schedule of project planning, environmental reviews and other work that will be conducted during the coming year to advance proposed improvement projects toward possible federal funding.
-The S&D was formerly known as the Project Development Work Program (PDWP).
-The latest S&D is available at left (this file includes the latest amendments and modifications).
+The latest S&D is available at right.

 All projects scheduled for work in the S&D were drawn from or referenced in NJTPA’s long-range plan.